The Bankrate promise

 Provided your lender doesn’t charge a prepayment penalty, paying off your car loan faster is a great way to save money.
 It means less interest paid — and when you finish, you should have a few extra hundred dollars in your budget each month.

 But getting there can be difficult.
 There are a few tactics you can use to pay your loan off faster.
-However, even if you can, it could put you in a worse financial position if you aren’t mindful about your approach.
+However, it could put you in a worse financial position if you aren’t mindful of your approach.

 6 ways to pay off your car loan faster

 There is no one path to paying off your car loan ahead of schedule.
 In fact, it makes sense to vary your approach.
 Once you have an idea of how much you could save, you can take advantage of a few methods to pay off your car loan faster.

 1. Refinance with a new lender